CU5004 - Advanced 3D Modelling and Animation (2019/20)

 |Total study hours||300|

 This module is designed to give students a solid theoretical background and the underlying concepts for the advanced 3D Modelling and Animation.
-The main focus is on the 3D game assets/environment (hereafter referred to as “game assets”) and character design, modelling, and animation using the appropriate workflow, tools and techniques.
+The main focus is on the 3D game assets/environment (further for short used as “game assets”) and character design, modelling, texturing, and animation using the appropriate workflow, tools and techniques.

-In the first part of the module students will be introduced to the main concepts and techniques used to design, model, and texture game assets as well as model, rig, and implement basic game character animations using high-end modelling and animation industry standard software tools.
+In the first part of the module students will be introduced to the main concepts and techniques used to design, model, add basic texture to game assets as well as model, rig, and implement basic game character posing.
+Students wil be using high-end modelling and animation industry standard software tools.

-Students develop fundamental modelling and animation skills, also apply these to create various 3D game assets, characters, and relevant basic animations for a game (prototype).
+Students develop fundamental modelling, basic texturing, rigging, and animation skills, also apply these to create various 3D game assets, character(s), and relevant basic animations for a game (prototype).

-In the second half of the module students will be introduced to the advanced techniques and will have to develop more advanced skills by creating much more complex variety of 3D character animations and behaviours (for example, interaction with or manipulating other game assets in the scene or animation of character’s facial expressions).
+In the second half of the module students will be introduced to the advanced techniques and will have to develop more advanced skills by creating much more complex variety of 3D character animations and behaviours (for example, interaction with or manipulating other game assets in the scene and relevant animation of character’s facial expressions while manipulating/interaction with an object).
 They will have to apply the theoretical concepts, creativity, skills and techniques to build more advanced 3D character animations for various applications (video clips, games, commercials, movies).

 This module aims to: